 Obviously, I can’t help you with casting, weather, or the fact that the McGriddle you ate for breakfast is trying to eat your insides like a tapeworm.
 But I can help with fly selection.
 Over the years I have learned a few things about fly design that mean the difference between a fly that fish eat, and a fly they simply look at and turn away.

-Below you can learn about a few of my findings over the years along with video demonstrations in the Fly Tester.
+Below you can learn about a few MORE (see Part 1) of my findings over the years along with video demonstrations in the Fly Tester.
 Using the Fly Tester helps me observe the swimming action of my flies immediately after tying and improve them so I have confidence they will perform as intended.

 1. Don’t Fish a Wet Blanket